paazmaya/modern-web-tools-with-node-js-book/lectures/03-npm.md

 The above use synchronous method `fs.statSync()` returns [a statistics object](http://nodejs.org/api/fs.html#fs_class_fs_stats "Objects returned from fs.stat(), fs.lstat() and fs.fstat() and their synchronous counterparts are of this type") which provides the information needed in its `mstat` property.

-It should be noted that the returned value was mistakenly assumed to be a timestamp (number of seconds from 1.1.1970), but it is in fact an instance of [the JavaScript Date object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date "Date objects are based on a time value that is the number of milliseconds since 1 January, 1970 UTC").
+It should be noted that the returned value was mistakenly assumed to be a timestamp (number of seconds from 1st January 1970), but it is in fact an instance of [the JavaScript Date object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date "Date objects are based on a time value that is the number of milliseconds since 1 January, 1970 UTC").

 Now the `last-mod.js` file can be used as a module, by requiring it in the same fashion as other modules.